 RECOMMENDED RETAIL OPTIONS

 If you don’t want to make this yourself, then I recommend buying Londa Biowash Laundry Powder, which I have personally used and approved for doing laundry with hard water.
-This is the most similar product to my recipe and is the most affordable.
-I also love that they package the 1kg powder in a brown paper bag, the bigger sizes are unfortunately packaged in plastic.
+This is the most similar product to my recipe for hard water.
+Unfortunately, the paper bag is lined with an inner plastic bag.

 How do you effectively and naturally wash your laundry in hard water?
 Please share in the comments below.